hin1129/bank-challenge-pub/README.md

 # Academy Project - Bank Challenge

-This challenge helps you practice your OO design skills.

-You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

 Given a user prints a bank statement, it displays the transaction histories of the deposits and withdrawals amounts.

 ## Specification